Idaho News

 The following year, he gathered a group of riders and industry leaders to found the North American Snowboard Association, with the hopes of partnering with the Snowboard European Association to create an international World Cup circuit, which would eventually feed into Winter Olympics inclusion.

-He later worked behind the scenes to convince the International Olympic Committee to allow snowboarding.
+He later worked behind the scenes to persuade the International Olympic Committee to allow snowboarding.
+Snowboarding made its official debut as an Olympic sport at the 1998 Winter Games in Nagano, Japan.

 Paul Alden sits outside the Vail Resort in a pair of one of the first step-in snowboard bindings ever invented, by one of his sons, Rick Alden.